KhaliliMahdi/khalilimahdi.github.io/_pages/about.md

 * New paper titled "[Imposing Fairness Constraints in Synthetic Data Generation](https://khalilimahdi.github.io/)" is accepted in the 27th International Conference on Artificial Intelligence and Statistics (AISTATS).

-* Recieved Grant from college of engineering to build safe, robust, and interpretable AI models for large-scale systems.
+* Recieved a Grant from the college of engineering to build safe, robust, and interpretable AI models for large-scale systems.

 **2023**